Authors Guild: Google Books

 On September 20, 2005, the Authors Guild, together with Herbert Mitgang, Betty Miles and Daniel Hoffman, filed a class action lawsuit against Google for its Book Search project.
 According to the Authors Guild, Google was committing copyright infringement by making digital copies of books that were still protected by copyright.
 (Google countered that their use was fair according to US copyright law.)

 On October 28, 2008, the Authors Guild, the Association of American Publishers, and Google announced that they had settled Authors Guild v.
 Google.
 Google agreed to a $125 million payout, $45 million of that to be paid to rightsholders whose books were scanned without permission.
 The Google Book Search Settlement Agreement allowed for legal protection for Google's scanning project, even though neither side changed its position about whether scanning books was fair use or copyright infringement.
 The Settlement also would have established a new regulatory organization, the Book Rights Registry, which would be responsible for allocating fees from Google to rightsholders.

 The settlement between the Authors Guild and Google was rejected in 2011 by a judge at the district court level, who thought the settlement was not in the authors' best interest.

 In October 2015, the United States Court of Appeals for the Second Circuit sided with Google citing fair use and that the scanned and posted excerpts works do not harm the authors by having parts of the books online.

 In late December 2015, the Authors Guild filed a petition for writ of certiorari with the Supreme Court against Google in their long-standing battle over whether copyright laws allow for the search engine to scan and post excerpts from books for the Google Books service, which in April 2016 declined to review the case, leaving the lower court's decision standing.

 HathiTrust

 From 2012 to 2015, the Authors Guild was involved in a legal case regarding HathiTrust, a similar service to Google Books allowing the searching of copyrighted scanned books and the displaying of snippets.
 As in the Google Books case, this was found to be fair use, and the case was dropped.

 NEH

 In May 2025, the guild filed a class action lawsuit against the National Endowment for the Humanities (NEH) as well as Department of Government Efficiency (DOGE) officials for terminating $175 million in committed grants from Congressional funds.
 According to the filed lawsuit, the mass termination was considered to be "not only utterly unexpected and unprecedented—it was flagrantly unlawful", as these actions directly violated the Administrative Procedure Act.
+In May 2026, Judge Colleen McMahon ruled that the cuts were unconstitutional and ordered the restoration of the grants.